Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-where $\omega_i$ stands for the Abelian differentials on the Riemann surface and $P_0$ is an arbitrary point on the Riemann surface. $\vec \Delta$ is the Riemann class vector characterizing the divisor of zeroes of the theta function.
+where $\omega_i$ stands for the Abelian differentials on the surface and $P_0$ is an arbitrary point of the surface. $\vec \Delta$ is the Riemann class vector characterizing the divisor of zeroes of the theta function.
 Components of the Riemann class vector are given by

 where $\tau$ denotes the period matrix and $A_j$ denote the $j^{th}$ A-cycle on the Riemann surface.
-The dependence of the Riemann class on the arbitrary point $P_0$ will cancel the dependence of $\vec x$ on $P_0$ to make the theta function independent of $P_0$.
+The dependence of the Riemann class on $P_0$ will cancel the dependence of $\vec x$ on $P_0$ to make the theta function independent of $P_0$.

-There are two kinds of singularities that appear in the correlation function \ref{phietxi} : \begin{itemize} \item The prime form $E(x,y)$ has a simple zero at $x=y$.
-Therefore, the prime forms appearing in the denominator introduces poles in the correlation function.
-These poles corresponds to the collision of the operators.
+\newl There are two kinds of singularities that appear in the correlation function \eqref{phietxi} : \begin{itemize} \item The prime form $E(x,y)$ has a simple zero at $x=y$.
+Therefore, the prime forms appearing in the denominator introduce poles in the correlation function.
+These poles correspond to the collision of operators.